ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `load_paths`:

-  Base paths to search for plugin subdirectories or extra ruby functionalit
+  Base paths to search for plugin subdirectories or extra ruby functionality

   **Default**: `[]` (empty)